In this article we’re going to have a look at business systems.

 You can only do this if you build the value of the business and that can only happen if it is a system that can continue running without you.

 Leverage and scalability.
 Systems give your business the ability to expand.
 You can replicate your business in other geographic areas yourself or by franchising or licensing the rights to your business system.
 Many fortunes have been made this way.

 Lower labour costs.
-When you and your staff don’t have to waste time and effort re-inventing the wheel each time, this improves your efficiency and reduces your labour costs.
+When you and your staff don’t have to waste time and effort re-inventing the wheel each time, this improves your efficiency and reduces your labor costs.

 Your Business And You

-If your answered negatively to either of these questions, then it’s likely you don’t have a business – rather you ARE the business.
+If you answered negatively to either of these questions, then it’s likely you don’t have a business – rather you ARE the business.

 Many small businesses, especially when they are sole operators or where all the partners work in the business, make the mistake for reasons outlined above, of not thinking about systems.

 After all, the business is small and the founder or founders perform all roles.